Z11/robe-tech-blog/posts/javascript-array-and-objects.md

 Why did the value in `temp` change when the code clearly shows I only made a change to `current` ?

-The reason is that when you store `current` into `temp` your not actually storing the values... your actually storing the pointer that is pointing to the section in memory where the values reside.
+The reason is that when you store `current` into `temp`, you're not actually storing the values... you're actually storing the pointer that is pointing to the section in memory where the values reside.

 So, how can we avoid situations like this ?